JEE Main

 Result

-• The processing fee will be non-refundable.
+• The processing fee is non-refundable.

 • There is no provision for revaluation or rechecking of the result.

-• Admission to NITs, IIITs, and CFTIs participating though Central Seat Allocation Board will be based on All India Rank subject to the condition that the candidate should have secured at least 75% marks in the 12th class examination, or be in the top 20 percentile in the 12th class examination conducted by the respective Boards passed the 12th class examination.
+• Admission to NITs, IIITs, and CFTIs participating through the Central Seat Allocation Board will be based on the All India Rank in Paper 1, provided the candidate has achieved at least 75% marks in the 12th class examination OR is in the top 20 percentile of their respective Board’s 12th class exam.

 Dates